Loading

-Photo: A female fan at The Smith Street Band
+Photo by Ben Russoniello: A female fan watches The Smith Street Band.

-It’s a quiet one on the Ocean Street strip as the majority of Maroochydore’s bars are closed up for the Good Friday midnight curfew.
+It’s quiet on the Ocean Street strip with the majority of Maroochydore’s bars closed for the Good Friday midnight curfew.

-But it’s packed to the rafters at Solbar, with Sunny Coast revellers and devout The Smith Street Band fans eagerly awaiting the band’s sold-out, 15-year anniversary show.
+But it’s packed to the rafters at a sold-out Solbar, with fans eagerly lining up to see The Smith Street Band.

-In a faded pink Cruiser hat that he paid $40 for, Connor Hanson is a true entertainer, making clever gags between sets, while his bandmates wind up the crowd.
+In a faded pink Cruiser hat that he paid $40 for, Connor Hanson is a true entertainer.
+He makes endless witty quips between sets, while his bandmates prove they are excellent at seducing the crowd.

-The boys are well loved on the Coast and the room is not short of fanatical punk groupies singing each song word-for-word.
+The boys are well-loved on the Coast, and their fanatical groupies sing each song word-for-word.

-They rip through their set, with new single “Say Something” catching a few extra feels, and “4pm” continuing the high-energy momentum.
+Chamber Lane rip through their set, with new single “Say Something” catching a few extra feels.
+While crowd-pleaser “4pm” brings the high-energy momentum.

-But not before an epic guitar battle ensues between Connor and bass player Josiah who are back-to-back on their knees having an absolute gas on stage.
+But not before an epic guitar battle ensues between Connor and bass player Josiah.
+They go back-to-back on their knees, and it’s evident these guys are having an absolute gas on stage.

-They finish off with crowd-favourite, “Liana”, and by this stage the drummer’s shirt is long gone, and the guitar wingmen are basically making love to the crowd.
+They finish off with crowd-favourite, “Liana”, and by this stage the drummer’s shirt is long gone.
+And the guitarist wingmen are basically making love to the crowd.

-Feedback from punters after the show is that Chamber Lane is about to take flight into major-league, punk-lord airspace, and should be stoked with that performance.
+Feedback from punters after the show proved Chamber Lane is about to take flight into major-league, punk-lord airspace.
+And they should be stoked with that performance.

 A beautiful toxic masculine mess